Rob Cantor

 Robert Howard Cantor (born August 26, 1983) is an American singer-songwriter and creator of multiple viral videos.
-He is mostly known as a vocalist, guitarist, and co-writer for the indie rock band Tally Hall.
+He is mostly known as the guitarist, a vocalist, and co-writer for the indie rock band Tally Hall.

 In addition, Cantor is also known for his solo work as a comedy musician and viral video creator, particularly from the viral comedy song "Shia LaBeouf", in which actor Shia LaBeouf is depicted as a cannibalistic serial killer.
 His other work has included a solo album titled Not a Trampoline (2014), and another viral video, "29 Celebrity Impressions, 1 Original Song".

 Early life

-Cantor was born and raised in Bloomfield Hills, Michigan, the son of David and Cathy Cantor.
+Cantor was born and raised in Bloomfield Hills, Michigan, the son of David Mark Cantor and Marion Catherine "Cathy" (née Hoff).
 His father is an OB-GYN.
 Cantor is Jewish; he had his bar mitzvah at Temple Israel in West Bloomfield Township, Michigan.

 In 2002, Cantor, Zubin Sedghi, and Zach Krasman formed the band listedBlack.
 They made the EP Songs About Girls, and disbanded the same year.
-Later in 2002, while attending University of Michigan, he formed Tally Hall with bassist Zubin Sedghi and musician Andrew Horowitz.
+Later in 2002, while attending University of Michigan, he formed Tally Hall with bassist Zubin Sedghi, drummer Steve Gallagher and keyboardist Andrew Horowitz, with guitarist Joe Hawley joining soon after.
 He majored in molecular biology, with a minor in nonprofessional music.
 He graduated in 2005, and turned down a full scholarship to medical school in order to pursue music full-time with Tally Hall.

 Career

-Tally Hall
+2002-2012: Tally Hall and related work

 Between 2002 and 2011, Cantor performed as a guitarist and vocalist of the Michigan-based band Tally Hall.
-As of November 2025, Tally Hall is on hiatus.
+As of April 2026, Tally Hall is on hiatus.
 The band's five members are distinguished by the color of their neckties, with Cantor's signature color being yellow.

 Cantor's career as a member of Tally Hall saw the release of two full-length albums: Marvin's Marvelous Mechanical Museum (2005), and Good & Evil (2011).
 The band also released one full demo album, titled Complete Demos (2004).
 "The Bidding", which Cantor co-provided lead vocals for, was certified gold by the RIAA on July 12, 2023, along with the band's song "Hidden in the Sand".

-Work with ミラクルミュージカル (Miracle Musical)

 In 2012, Cantor would make contributions to the musical project ミラクルミュージカル, spearheaded by Joe Hawley of Tally Hall.
 He performed vocals alongside Hawley for both the single "Variations on a Cloud," released on September 11, 2012, and for the track "Time Machine" from the album Hawaii: Part II, released on December 12 of the same year.